Tinea Barbae (Barber's Itch)

 Diagnosis of Tinea Barbae

-Diagnosis of tinea barbae is by identifying the fungal element (hyphae) on potassium hydroxide wet mount of plucked hairs, culture, or biopsy.
+The diagnosis of tinea barbae is established by identifying the fungal element (hyphae) on potassium hydroxide wet mount of plucked hairs, culture, or biopsy.

 Differential diagnosis of follicular-based papules and pustules in the beard area includes bacterial folliculitis.